REAL ESTATE TAXES IN SOUTH FLORIDA

 - Over 20 years of commercial appraisal experience.

 - Over 20 years of real estate tax appeal experience.

 - Over 40 years as an owner, manager, and developer of commercial real estate.

 - Tom Dixon is a licensed Real Estate Broker and a Miami Commercial Realtor member and past president of the Miami Association of Realtors and The Commercial Industrial Association of South Florida (CIASF).

-Only $20/folio to cover County filing costs ($15) and review research.
+We charge only a $20/folio fee to cover County filing costs and review research.
 All other fees are based on successful reductions.

 We don’t make any money unless you save money!